imaginevision/Z-Camera-Doc/E2/intro.md

 ### Peak
 We provide this feature both on iOS app and camera.

+## Scope
+- Waveform
+- Parade
+- Vector scope

+## LUT on preview
+x33 size cube format LUT is supported.
+We have some buildin LUT inside the camera, use it in "System -> Load LUT".

+Also, we could import the external LUT to camera and iOS app.
+Put your LUT file to /MISC/looks/preview, then use the menu to import it.

+## User Profile
+We group some of the settings to user profile, you can import/export/rename it under /MISC/profile/.

 ## Multiple camera sync
 E2 can do the pixel-synced recording.
 Cameras work in a chained connection.
 One master camera and multiple slave cameras.
 The master will generate the sync signal to all of the slave camera.